muggy8/improbable/have-and-havenot/U5fsaQzI.md

 But having Phanna throw me for a loop once, I wasn't as ready to just go along with whatever Phanna wanted this time around.

-"Lets... make a compromise."
-I said hesitantly.
+"Let's... make a compromise," I said hesitantly.
 "After what happened before, I'm not as willing to just trust you completely just as you are suspicious of me.
 That said, I can agree to teach you what I can about Influence and in exchange, you help me in whatever way you can in terms of saving my daughter Hickory.
-If we are able to successful prevent my daughter's fate or if you are able to master the art of manipulating Influence then I shall teach you the Summoning Ritual.
+If we can successfully prevent my daughter's fate or if you can master the art of manipulating Influence then I shall teach you the Summoning Ritual.
 Sounds fair right?"

-"I guess that's only fair."
-Phanna said looking a little dissatisfied or maybe disappointing.
+"I guess that's only fair," Phanna said looking a little dissatisfied or maybe disappointing.

-Phanna being reasonable? this was a rather surprising development as I was half expecting Phanna to keep pressing the issue.
+Is Phanna being reasonable? this was a rather surprising development as I was half expecting Phanna to keep pressing the issue.

 But it seems that Phanna really cares about learning the summoning ritual thing and willing to accept any condition.

-I really don't understand why but I was glad that this was the case.
+I don't understand why but I was glad that this was the case.

 I took my attention off of Phanna and refocused it onto Melody as I said.

-"Hey Melody, since I'm already going to teach Phanna Influence Manipulation, I might as well teach you as well.
-I don't exect you to need the basic..."
+"Hey Melody, since I'm already going to teach Phanna Influence Manipulation, I might as well teach you.
+I don't expect you to need the basic..."

 I couldn't finish my sentence as I realized that Melody, who had been silent for my entire conversation with Phanna, was silently crying in the corner of the Aquarium.